- Ski in a national park

 So what's it like?

-Please note: If you're travelling to Canada on or after 15 March 2016 you'll need to complete an Electronic Travel Authorisation (eTA), at a cost of $7, at least 72 hours before travel.
-You can apply now online at www.Canada.ca/eta
+Please note: If you're travelling to Canada you'll need to complete an Electronic Travel Authorisation (eTA) - at a cost of $7 - as early as possible after booking, as they can take longer than 72 hours to process.
+You can apply online now at: www.Canada.ca/eta

 Free ski carriage to Canada